1926 Indian general election

-General elections were held in British India between 28 October and late November 1926 to elect members of the Imperial Legislative Council and the Provincial Legislative Councils.
+General elections were held in British India between 28 October and late November 1926 to elect members of the Imperial Legislative Council and the provincial legislative councils.

-The Swaraj Party were victorious in Provincial Council elections in Bengal and Madras, and also made gains in Bihar and Orissa.
-However, at the national level the party saw their number of seats reduced.
+The Swaraj Party was victorious in provincial council elections in Bengal and Madras, and also made gains in Bihar and Orissa.
+However, at the national level, the party saw their number of seats reduced.